Check Car Mileage

 • Getting a history report;

-• Running a computer diagnostics;
+• Running computer diagnostics;

 Let's get to it: